ashikibrahim07/pers-blog/README.md

 # Video Demo

-You can view the video demo of the project [here](https://www.youtube.com/watch?v=cs0L2dWsQkQ).
+You can view the video demo of the personal blog [here](https://www.youtube.com/watch?v=cs0L2dWsQkQ).

 # Snapshots